 Eye/face protection should be worn

-An apron/gown should be worn when caring for patients known or suspected to be colonised/infected with antibiotic resistant bacteria including contact with the patient’s environment.
+An apron should be worn when caring for patients known or suspected to be colonised/infected with antibiotic resistant bacteria including contact with the patient’s environment.

-Plastic aprons and/or fluid repellent gowns should be used in health and social care settings for protection against body fluid splash and spray.
+Plastic aprons should be used in health and social care settings for protection against contamination with blood and/or body fluids.

 A full body fluid repellent gown should be worn when conducting AGPs on patients known or suspected to be infected with a respiratory infectious agent.

 Further information can be found in the Aprons/Gowns literature review.

 PPE must still be used in accordance with SICPs when using Respiratory Protective Equipment.
 See Chapter 1.4 for PPE use for SICPs.

 Where it is not reasonably practicable to prevent exposure to a substance hazardous to health (as may be the case where healthcare workers are caring for patients with suspected or known airborne micro-organisms) the hazard must be adequately controlled by applying protection measures appropriate to the activity and consistent with the assessment of risk.
 If the hazard is unknown the clinical judgement and expertise of IPC/HP staff is crucial and the precautionary principle should apply.

 Respiratory Protective Equipment (RPE) i.e. FFP3 and facial protection, must be considered when:

 Please also see Appendix 17 for the extant list of Aerosol Generating Procedures which require the application of airborne precautions.
 Appendix 17 also includes details of associated Post AGP Fallow times.